Certificate III in

 Is this Course Government Funded?

-This course is delivered with Victorian and Commonwealth Government funding under the Skills First Program.
+Certificate III in Individual Support is delivered with Victorian and Commonwealth Government funding under the Skills First Program.
 Individuals with disabilities are encouraged to apply for training subsidised through the Skills First Program.

 For more information about our government-funded courses, please visit The Skills Funding Page